coleenquadros/configuration/docs/cloud.redhat.com/app-sops/hccm/App-cost-sources-lag-In-hccm.rst

 Impact
 ------

--  The HCCM OpenShift cluster upload queue is growing, if data is not processed within 48 hours it could be lost.
-An increasing processing queue also cretes lag on when customers can see data.
+-  The HCCM Sources queue is growing, if events are not processed in a reasonable period of time source create, update, and deletes will not be handled, which could impact data processing for the source.

 Summary
 -------

-This alert fires when the upload queue exceeds 100 for the last 10 minutes.
+This alert fires when the sources event queue exceeds 800 for the last 10 minutes.

 Access required
 ---------------